dhrandy/bambu-bridge/README.md

      settings.
    - `API_KEY`: invent a long random string.
 You'll also save this in the assistant's secure vault, so keep it handy.
 4. Deploy.
-Check the logs for `MQTT connected, serving status`.
+Check the logs for `bambu-bridge v3 listening on :8080` and `MQTT connected, serving status`.
 5. Add a Cloudflare Tunnel ingress, e.g.
    `bambu-bridge.<your-domain>` -> `http://localhost:8080`
    (use `http://bambu-bridge:8080` if cloudflared runs in Docker on the